 Difference between Probability Sampling and Non-Probability Sampling Methods

 We have looked at the different types of sampling methods above and their subtypes.
 To encapsulate the whole discussion, though, the significant differences between probability sampling methods and non-probability sampling methods are as below:

 |Probability Sampling Methods||Non-Probability Sampling Methods|

-|Definition||Probability Sampling is a sampling technique in which sample from a larger population are chosen using a method based on the theory of probability.||Non-probability sampling is a sampling technique in which the researcher selects samples based on the subjective judgment of the researcher rather than random selection.|
+|Definition||Probability Sampling is a sampling technique in which samples from a larger population are chosen using a method based on the theory of probability.||Non-probability sampling is a sampling technique in which the researcher selects samples based on the researcher’s subjective judgment rather than random selection.|